kubeshop/testkube/docs/executor-curl.md

 The test CRD should be created with the type `curl/test`.

-## Running tests using curl commands
+## Running Tests Using Curl Commands

-### Creating and running a curl test
+### Creating and Running a Curl Test

-Save a test in a format as described above into let's say `curl-test.json`
+Save a test in a format as described above.
+In this example, it is `curl-test.json`

 Create the test by running `kubectl testkube scripts create --file curl-test.json --name curl-test --type "curl/test"`

-Check if it was created using command `kubectl testkube scripts list` it will output something like:
+Check if the test was created using the command `kubectl testkube scripts list`.
+The output will be similar to:

 ```sh
        NAME       |        TYPE